nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 2. Once the SDR's heap space has been restored, the "volatile" state of the protocols must be restored because they might be modified by the transaction as well.
 This is performed by the `ionrestart` utility.
 3. After the volatiles are reloaded, the 3rd step of restoring ION operation will need to be triggered by the users.
 During the anomously event that caused the transaction cancellation, some of ION's various daemons may have stopped.
 They can be restored by simply issuing the start ('s') command through `ionadmin` and `bpadmin`.

-### 'Init' Process PID 1

-The reloading of the volatile state and restarting of daemons is necessary to ensure the ION system is in a consistent state before resuming normal operations.
+## Using ionrestart

+When SDR transaction was reversed (when enabled) or cancelled, it is likely some degree of data corruption remains in ION.
+The `ionrestart` utility program will be triggered to reload the volatile state of the protocol stack and restarts ION's various daemons to ensure that ION can return to a consistent operational state.

 During the reloading of the volatile state, the bundle protocol schemes, inducts, and outducts are stopped by terminating the associated daemons.
-The restart process will wait for the daemon's to be terminated before restarting them.
+Then ionrestart process will wait for the daemon's to be terminated before restarting them again.

+To understand how ionrestart operates, you can look examples in the `reversibility check` test #1 and #2 under the `tests` folder.

+## 'Init' Process PID 1

 When running ION inside a docker container, the `init` process (PID 1) should be properly configured to reap all zombie processes because the restart process cannot proceed if a terminated daemon remains a zombie.
 Typically to ensure the proper `init` process, one should use the `--init` option for `docker run` command.

-### Permission Issue with named semaphore
+## Permission Issue with named semaphore

 If you encounter an error reported in ion.log file such as this: